core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * In case forward security is needed, removing members from a CoAP group or stopping client-only endpoints from interacting with that group requires removing such members/endpoints from the corresponding OSCORE group.
 To this end, new cryptographic material is generated and securely distributed only to the remaining members/endpoints.
 This ensures that only the members/endpoints intended to remain are able to continue participating in secure group communication, while the evicted ones are not able to.

 The key management operations mentioned above are entrusted to the Group Manager responsible for the OSCORE group {{I-D.ietf-core-oscore-groupcomm}}, and it is RECOMMENDED to perform them according to the approach described in {{I-D.ietf-ace-key-groupcomm-oscore}}.

+## Caching of Responses at Proxies # {#chap-sec-group-caching}

+When using Group OSCORE to protect communications end-to-end between a client and multiple servers in the group, it is normally not possible for an intermediary proxy to cache protected responses.

+In fact, when starting from the same plain CoAP message, different clients generate different protected requests to send on the wire.
+This prevents different clients to generate possible cache hits, and thus makes response cachability at the proxy pointless.

+For group application scenarios that require secure communication, it is still possible to achieve cachability of responses at proxies, by using the approach defined in {{I-D.amsuess-core-cachable-oscore}} and based on Deterministic Requests.
+This requires the clients sending group requests and all the servers in the CoAP group to have already joined the correct OSCORE group.

+Starting from the same plain CoAP request, this allows different clients in the OSCORE group to deterministically generate a same request protected with Group OSCORE, which is sent to the proxy for being forwarded to the CoAP group.
+The proxy can now effectively cache the resulting responses from the servers in the CoAP group, since the same plain CoAP request will result again in the same Deterministic Request and thus will produce a cache hit.

+With enabled cachability of responses at the proxy, the same as defined in {{sec-proxy-caching}} applies, with respect to cache entries and their lifetimes.

+### Validation of Responses # {#chap-sec-group-caching-validation}

+TBD

 # Security Considerations # {#chap-security-considerations}